balloob/react-sidebar/README.md

   - The sidebar can slide over the main content or dock next to it.
   - Touch enabled: swipe to open and close the sidebar like on a native mobile app.
-  - Easy to combine with media queries to enable different behaviour for different screen sizes ([see example](http://balloob.github.io/react-sidebar/example/responsive_example.html)).
+  - Easy to combine with media queries to show the sidebar only when there's enough screen-width ([see example](http://balloob.github.io/react-sidebar/example/responsive_example.html)).
   - Works on both the left and right side.
   - Tiny size: <2.5kB gzipped
   - MIT license